maarten-pennings/pico/README.md

 # Pico
-Playing with the Raspberry Pi Pico
+Playing with the Raspberry Pi Pico.